MrPrattASH/Game_Design_In_Construct_3/LG3_Advanced_behaviours_Construct 3/module_0_3D_FPS_Timers/README.md

 2. The player presses the V key, and because our bool is true and the timer is NOT running, it spawns a super bullet, and starts the 3second timer.
 3. The player presses the V key again. because all 3 conditions are NOT true, (the timer is running!) the actions do not take place.
 4. once 3 seconds elapses again, the player can now shoot their super bullet again.

-## Making a 3D HUD
+## Making a 3D HUD for Player Notifications
-We've already made HUDS before, but making a HUD in 3D is a little different.
+We've already made HUDs before in previous games, but making a HUD in 3D is a little different.
 We're not going to add a text object to a HUD inform our player when our powerup is "charged" and ready to fire.

 1. Back on our layout, add a HUD layer to the top of the layers:
 * set it's parallax to 0x0%.